SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 This is an ecletic collection of extractors that do not depend on transaction or session data.

+.. extractor:: ...
+   :result: any

+   The feature for the most recent :drtv:`with`.

 .. txb:extractor:: random
   :result: integer